 Launched in July 2023, Sky's new WiFi guarantee add-on is called WiFi Max and bundles a new WiFi 6 router with up to three Plume mesh booster pods.

 Sky WiFi Max promises speeds of 25Mbps in every room of a customer's home.
-If customers don't get the promised speeds Sky will send up to 3 WiFi pods to boost speeds, an engineer visit, and eventually will refund one month's broadband subscription and WiFi Max add-on fee, as well as giving customers the right to cancel the WiFi Max add-on early.
+If customers don't get the promised speeds Sky will send up to 3 WiFi pods to boost speeds, an engineer visit, and eventually will refund one month's broadband subscription and WiFi Max add-on fee.

 The downside to Sky WiFi Max is it only promises those headline speeds to customers on their full fibre packages; Ultrafast, Ultrafast Plus, or Gigafast.
-Customers who take WiFi Max on Superfast 35 or Superfast will get the updated router and WiFi pods, but are only guaranteed speeds of 10Mbps.
+Customers who take WiFi Max on Superfast or Full Fibre 100, will get the updated router and WiFi pods, but are only guaranteed speeds of 10Mbps.

-New and existing customers can add Sky WiFi Max from £7.50 per month, on an 18-month minimum term.
+New and existing customers can add Sky WiFi Max from just £4 per month on a 24-month minimum term, so it offers exceptional value for money.
 While Sky say it's perfect for customers who bundle Sky Stream or Sky Glass, devices that also support WiFi 6, WiFi Max isn't yet available to customers with Sky Q TV plans.

 Sky Broadband Boost